/Looking For an Amazon FBA Course? Read This First

-Forget a course, what even is Amazon FBA?
+Forget a course, what even is an Amazon FBA business?

 FBA stands for Fulfillment by Amazon, and is responsible for the majority of the logistics when buying on Amazon.com.
 Any time you purchase something on Amazon.com, and you see “Ships from: Amazon.com” or “Fulfilled by Amazon,” this is FBA working behind the scenes.